John Celardo

 Tarzan, by John Celardo (1955)

 In the 1950s Celardo started free-lancing, before he succeeded Bob Lubbers on the daily 'Tarzan' comic.
 In the 1960s he also took on the writing of the 'Tarzan' strip and introduced many new characters from outside and inside the jungle, such as Red Chinese spies.
 In the late 1960s, he took over 'The Green Berets' from Joe Kubert and 'Davy Jones' from Sam Leff and Alden McWilliams.
 In the 1970s he returned to free-lancing and did such titles as 'Believe It or Not' for Western and several titles for National.
-In 1973 he became comics editor at King Features and stopped drawing himself.
-However, he returned to the drawing-board in the 1980s, to draw the 'Buz Sawyer' newspaper strip
+Between 1973 and the mid-1990s he was a comic editor with King Features Syndicate, and didn't return to the drawing board until the 1980s, when he drew the 'Buz Sawyer' newspaper strip (1983-1989).